YellowOnion/steam-runtime-tools/docs/shared-paths.md

 directories that are required for Steam to function correctly are [always shared][].

+## Similar to the home directory

+[Similar to the home directory]: #similar-to-the-home-directory
+[Follows the home directory]: #similar-to-the-home-directory

 `/var/tmp` is treated specially.
 If [the home directory][] is shared, then so is `/var/tmp`.
 If not, then `/var/tmp` is a bind-mount pointing to a medium-term temporary